robert-hh/Micropython-Editor/README.md

 **Instead of Ctrl-letter (e.g. Ctrl-Q), Alt-letter (e.g. Alt-Q) can be used, avoiding conflicts with key binding of some terminal emulators.**

-The editor is contained in the files pye_gen.py pye.py.
+The editor is contained in the files pye_gen.py and pye.py.
 Start pye from the REPL prompt e.g. with

 from pye_gen import pye